Tw1ddle/MarkovNameGenerator/lib/README.md

 ## Usage

 See the [demo code](https://github.com/Tw1ddle/MarkovNameGenerator) for a complete worked example.
+Also read the [documentation here](http://tw1ddle.github.io/MarkovNameGenerator/).

 ## Tips
 * The generator works by using Markov chains, and requires training data to build them.
 A hundred or more words within your chosen category is usually sufficient for good results.